 Celebrate in Woodstock

-The Punxsutawney Phil groundhog event gets all the national media attention, but I suspect the Groundhog Day celebration in nearby Woodstock, IL, might be just as good or better.
-Yes, Woodstock isn’t in Kane County, but it’s the closest big-deal Groundhog Day event to us, and it looks like fun.
+While the Punxsutawney Phil groundhog event gets all the national media attention, the Groundhog Day celebration in nearby Woodstock might be just as good or better.
 Woodstock, of course, is where they shot a good deal of the movie Groundhog Day, starring Bill Murray, Andie MacDowell and Chris Elliott, and directed by the late Harold Ramis.

 Groundhogs Can Be Pests